jennifer-magpantay/jennifer-magpantay/README.md

 A lifelong learner with a passion for technology and design, and an inquisitive mind, seeking opportunities as a Front-End Developer.

-University education in Information Technology, work experience as a Graphic Designer, responsive design experience, consistent UX/UI knowledge, accessibility advocate, clean and re-usable codes supporter.
+Degree in Information Technology, work experience as a Graphic Designer, consistent UX/UI knowledge, accessibility and responsive design advocate, clean and re-usable codes supporter.

 **Strengths:**
 - Curiosity, problem-solving, creative thinking and easy learning about new concepts.

 **Areas of Expertise:**
+- Semantic
 - Front-End core stacks: HTML5,CSS3, and JavaScript;
 - Front-End libraries: React;
 - CSS pré-processors and methodologies: Sass and BEM;